 In addition to the expansive curriculum, students benefit from a visiting artist and scholar lecture series, professionalization workshops, teaching opportunities and pedagogical training.
 Students also supplement their arts curriculum by taking advantage of the vast resources afforded by a Research 1 university, engaging with world-renowned researchers or taking courses in a variety of departments.
 The ASU Art Museum offers vital opportunities for students to learn from and connect with artists and curators.

-The Master of Fine Arts program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, Harry Wood Gallery).
+The Master of Fine Art program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, Harry Wood Gallery).
 In addition to being one of few fully-funded three-year MFA programs nationally, students also benefit from various funding opportunities including teaching assistantships as well as scholarships and awards supporting student travel and research.
 Current special initiatives in the School of Art, including the Global Art School Futures and Arizona Artists' Oral History Project, add dynamic opportunities for the professionalization, collaboration and immersive learning essential to being an artist in the 21st century.